-- Contact Information for partner schools is provided on the respective's schools webpage which can be accessed via the school links above.
+- Contact Information for partner schools is provided on the respective schools' webpages which can be accessed via the links above.
 Prospective students who plan to spend their first year at a partner institution will need to apply through that school.

 - Current SIPA students and applicants who plan to spend their first year at SIPA can contact: Alleyne Waysome, Assistant Dean, Office of Student Affairs.